Svitlana (Lana) Krys

 6-264, City Centre Campus10700 – 104 AvenueEdmonton, AB780-633-3319

 Dr. Svitlana (Lana) Krys (PhD, Alberta 2011) is Assistant Professor of English and Kule Chair in Ukrainian Studies at MacEwan University.
 Her research focuses on the development of the Gothic genre in Ukrainian literature, and she is currently working on her book manuscript, tentatively titled “At the Origins of the Ukrainian Gothic.”
 In addition, Dr. Krys serves as the Editor-in-Chief of East/West: Journal of Ukrainian Studies, a scholarly, peer-reviewed, online periodical, published by the Canadian Institute of Ukrainian Studies (University of Alberta).
-She is also part of the Research Initiative on Democratic Reforms in Ukraine (RIDRU), funded by the Kule Institute for Advanced Study (University of Alberta), where she participates in the cluster on nationalities, culture, and language policies.
+From 2016-19, she was part of the Research Initiative on Democratic Reforms in Ukraine (RIDRU), funded by the Kule Institute for Advanced Study (University of Alberta), where she participated in the cluster on nationalities, culture, and language policies.
 Her scholarship has been recognized by the American Association for Ukrainian Studies.

 Teaching and Research Interests

-Dr. Krys’s research interests focus on the Gothic literary movement (in particular, the Slavic vampire), Ukrainian/East European literature and postcolonial and cultural studies, and gender studies.
-These areas inspired her ENGL 218 course (Reading Gender: The Female Gothic), ENGL 219 course (Readings in Speculative Fiction: The Vampire Myth), her ENGL 381 course (Postcolonial Literature: Between the British and Russian Empires) and her ENGL 489 seminar (Themes, Traditions, Phenomena: The Gothic and Politics).
-Currently, she is developing courses on East European literature in translation (Writing from the "Other" World), trauma narratives and the female Gothic.
+Dr. Krys’s research interests focus on the Gothic literary movement (in particular, the Slavic vampire), Ukrainian/East European literature, postcolonial and cultural studies, and gender studies.
+These areas inspired her ENGL 218 course (Reading Gender: The Female Gothic), ENGL 219 course (Readings in Speculative Fiction: The Vampire Myth), ENGL 381 course (Postcolonial Literature: Between the British and Russian Empires) and ENGL 489 seminar (Themes, Traditions, Phenomena: The Gothic and Politics).
+Currently, she is developing courses on trauma narratives, East European literature in translation (Writing from the "Other" World) and monsters/supernatural beings in literature.

 Selected Publications / Presentations / Conference Papers